Spring is amongst us and you might want to double-check that you have:

 Check that your April sales and production match up with company goals.
 If you are selling and producing more than your goals, good for you.
-If you are short on sales, griping, complaining or worrying won't get it fixed.
-Figure out what is going on and with whom, then get to work and make the numbers right.
-Don't sit back and let stuff happen, make it happen.
+If you are short on sales, then griping, complaining or worrying won’t fix it.
+Figure out what is going on; get to work and make the numbers right.
+Don’t sit back and let stuff happen, make it happen, pandemic aside.

 Check your job sites to be sure that your crews are not busy using mobile phones or spending their time texting or game playing at your expense.
 All three of those activities should be outlawed during working hours.

 Continue putting ads together for summer work (July, August & September).
 You need to plan ahead at least one full job cycle if you want to have enough work to keep you and your company busy and profitable.

 Start planning fall ads now for October, November and December.
 What specials are you going to run this year?
-Start planning now so you don't have dead spots to fill during the coming winter months.
-Dead times during the winter are almost always due to a lack of planning on the part of the company owner and a steady 24/7/365 advertising program.
+Start planning now so you don’t have dead spots to fill during the coming winter months.
+Dead times during the winter are almost always due to a lack of a steady advertising program by the company.

 Check that all your subcontractors license, bond and insurance are up to date.
 This is a must.
 While you are at it, make sure you have not fallen into the trap of paying people by cash or under the table.
 Be very sure you can generate a clean (i.e. honest) paper trail for all monies received and spent.
 Do you have a written agreement with your subcontractors?
 You should.
 Check out our Subcontractor Manual.